fieldtrip/website/tutorial/epilepsy.md

     cfg.format = 'nifti';
     ft_volumewrite(cfg, source);

 Returning to our images in FieldTrip, we can scroll through the slices to see where the areas of high kurtosis fall.
 But to be more objective it is useful to identify each discrete peak location in the kurtosis data.
 Here we use a 3rd party function called [findpeaksn.m](https://github.com/vigente/gerardus/blob/master/matlab/PointsToolbox/findpeaksn.m) which needs to be downloaded separately and added to the matlab path.
 The Aston clinical team would typically examine every single peak but for simplicity we will just look at the top few.
-We plot the co-ordinates and some images.
+We display the co-ordinates and plot some images.

     [ispeak] = findpeaksn(reshape(source.avg.kurtosis, source.dim)); % We need to input a 3d array instead of a 1 x n voxels array. j = find(ispeak(:));